 PAINT APPLICATION HELPFUL NOTES

-Note: That although the paint label may state interior, our paints work just as good on the exterior too.
-The paint can labels were originally designed for the alkyd interior paint, but we have advanced the technology to the point that it will work just as good on the exterior and the products now have a working built in primer technology that on one else has.
-Due to the vast quantity of labels still in stock and in the efforts to keep product pricing down, Go Green World Products, LLC has elected not to replace the labels but rather use them until the stock is depleted by adding additional label corrections.
+Note: That although the paint label front may state interior; as noted on the back, our paints were developed for the exterior too.
+The paint can labels were originally designed for the alkyd interior paint, but we have advanced the technology to the point that it will work just as good on the exterior, and the products now have a working built in primer technology that actually works unlike the others.
+Also, due to the vast quantity of labels still in stock and in an effort to keep product pricing down, Go Green World Products, LLC has elected not to replace the labels, but rather use them until the stock is depleted by adding additional label corrections.

-1. If shipped from our home office to you the customer, remove all containers from boxes and inspect containers; verifying the contents received match order and colors.
+1. If shipped from our home office to you the customer, please remove all containers from boxes and inspect the cans; verifying the contents received match your order and colors.

-2. If two or more gallons of paint containing the same color are to be used, it is highly recommended that you mix all the gallons together before you start painting.
+2. If two or more gallons of paint containing the same base and color are to be used, it is highly recommended that you mix all the gallons together before you start painting.
 Like all other paints, this will alleviate any very slight color changes from taking place when applying.
+Colorant machines and can filling machines are not all that accurate and thus slight variances in color can occur between cans.

-Note: DO NOT use a foam roller or brush pads to apply the paint as this will result in bubbling of the paint leaving an inconsistent and translucent appearance or bubbling appearance and used long enough, the foam will break down and end up in the paint.
-Use of a foam roller will also void the warranty.
+Note: DO NOT use a foam roller or brush pads to apply the paint as this will result in bubbling of the paint, leaving an inconsistent and translucent appearance or bubbling appearance and if used long enough, the foam will break down and end up in the paint.
+Use of a foam roller will also void the product warranty.

-Note: for clean up, wash brushes and/or rollers until completely free of all paint materials.
-If using the following day/s, place in a closed plastic bag and set aside or place in a refrigerator.
+Note: For cleanup, wash brushes and/or rollers until completely free of all paint materials.
+If using the following day/s, we recommend that you place them in a closed plastic bag and set aside or better, place in a refrigerator.
 Check the following day, verify brush bristles and / or roller mat is soft and pliable.
-Due to the unique make up of this paint, the brush / roller may not have gotten cleaned enough and now may be hard and / or non useable, in this situation it has been found that the use of a green or non green mineral spirits can be used to rejuvenate these items.
+Due to the unique make up of this paint, the brush / roller may not have gotten cleaned enough and now may be hard and / or non-useable, in this situation it has been found that the use of a green or non-green mineral spirits can be used to rejuvenate these items, but they must be fully cleaned from the mineral spirits before using them in out paints.

-4. It has been found that using some high-end synthetic paint brushes, with this paint you may experience issues with the clay bulking up in the brush.
-In our experiences, we have found using a simple horse hair or varnish brush seems to avoid the issues that some synthetic brushes will have.
+4. It has been found that using some high-end synthetic paint brushes, with this paint; you may experience issues with the clay bulking up in the brush/roller.
+In our experiences, we have found using a simple horse hair or varnish brush such as a “Master Finish brush” seems to avoid the issues that some synthetic brushes will have.

 5. We recommend that one use a good quality cotton or wool roller (but using a standard roller, you may end up throwing it away when the job is completed).
-Using a very high quality roller may result in loss of a good roller which was made for oil/latex paints and not high clay paints and plant based resins.
+Using a very high-quality roller may result in loss of a good roller which was made for oil/latex paints and not high clay paints with plant-based resins, especially if not totally cleaned.

 6. Be sure to adequately prepare the surface before application of paint.